rackerlabs/design-system/_component_design/popovers.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### When to Use
-{: .hxSubSectionTitle}

 Popovers are triggered as a result of a user action and provide a user with additional context through language, actions through buttons, or both.

 You can use popovers for short create or edit workflows and are particularly useful if context from the page is needed while making the change.
 Consider creating a new page if a large workflow is required.

 ### Best practices

 - Avoid opening a popover from within another popover.
 - Open popovers by clicking them and never from a hover.